You need a recreational scallop licence

 Doughboy scallops - 80mm

-Gauges are available from Service Tasmania outlets.
+Free measuring gauges are available from Service Tasmania outlets.

 Doughboy, Commercial and Queen scallops

-Measuring and Handling Scallops
+Measuring and handling scallops

 Scallops may be shucked for immediate consumption at sea as long as the shells are retained and brought ashore along with the rest of the catch.
 Any scallops consumed count towards your daily bag limit.
 Landing shucked scallop meats is prohibited.